allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

-*Returned if any address check is the zero address*
+*Thrown if any address check is the zero address*